-More and more brands are turning to Kickstarter to not only raise money but to get customer feedback on their designs.
-Getting early customer input and cash can literally make or break a young company, especially in fashion where there are a lot of upfront costs saddled by the entrepreneur before he or she sells her first product.
+In recent years, more and more fashion brands have been turning to crowdfunding not just to raise money but to also garner feedback on their designs.
+Getting early input from and support for their projects can make or break a young company, especially in the fashion world where there are a lot of upfront costs associated with production before a designer sells their first product.

-Before the Label: Another fashion crowdfunding platform, Before the Label is a way for the public to decide what styles get made (and which don't).
-Back a project by an up-and-coming designer and you pre-buy the exact product you want.
+- Before the Label: Another fashion crowdfunding platform, Before the Label, is a way for the public to decide what styles get made and which don't.
+The site allows people to back a project by an up-and-coming designer and pre-buy the exact product they want.